bldavies/bldavies.com/content/blog/motu-wp.md

 Even the full coauthorship network `net` is barely large enough to exhibit any global structure that can be distinguished from randomness.
 Applying the Humphries-Gurney test to a larger network, or implementing a more robust procedure such as that proposed by [Telesford et al. (2011)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3604768/), may yield cleaner results.

-[^strogatz]: The digitized version of this article is locked behind a paywall.
-Fortunately, Strogatz hosts a PDF copy on [his website](http://www.stevenstrogatz.com/articles/collective-dynamics-of-small-world-networks-pdf).
+[^strogatz]: The linked article is locked behind a paywall.
+However, Strogatz hosts [a free copy](http://www.stevenstrogatz.com/articles/collective-dynamics-of-small-world-networks-pdf) on his website.